 “Just the act of writing them down will increase the likelihood you’ll achieve them,” Layden said.
 “Put them in your wallet and display them by your desk so you always have them in mind.”

 An added bonus is that you’ll soon have money to pay all of your bills on time, which gives you a better credit score and works to your advantage when you need a loan or want a mortgage to buy your dream home.
-(You can keep track of two of your credit scores for free, updated every two weeks, on Credit.com.)
+(You can keep track of two of your credit scores for free, updated every 14 days, on Credit.com).

 4. They Make Automatic Increases to Their Savings